 ‘sonic scratch cycles’ is the working title for a collaborative sound and drawing project between myself and EKU (Evelyn Müürsepp).
-The project is based on an ongoing series of collaborative site-specific actions recorded in different locations.
-Each location has its own spatial and material properties which are ‘translated’ into sounds and drawings.
-Each action is timed and lasts as long as it takes me to make one rotation around Evelyn, who sits in the center and draws what she hears.
+The project is based on an ongoing series of collaborative site-specific actions carried out in different locations.
+Each location has its own spatial and material properties which are translated into sounds and drawings through the artists’ actions.
+Each action is timed and lasts as long as it takes the improvising sound performer (me) to make one rotation around Evelyn, who sits in the center and draws what she hears.
 She wears a binaural microphone setup and listens through headphones as I improvise with activating the surroundings.
+My improvisations were based on objects and materials found on location.

 This track is the companion recording to the drawing above which was done at a bridge crossing a local river.